JKTKops/cspim/README.md

 - [ ] Optimization engine
 - [ ] Register allocator (+ tagging variables with 'live accross function call' so that temps can be saved)
-- [ ] floating point types and operations
+- [ ] floating point types and operation

-If CSpim becomes a powerful enough compiler, it may eventually be a target for ProtoHaskell so that I can say I've written an end-to-end Haskell compiler :)